fearandesire/Hercules/README.md

 Progress will be reflected in the Change Log.
 Finished milestones will be removed from this list.

-- Retrieve Player & League Stats on-demand
+- Retrieve Player & Team Record Stats on-demand
 - External Score Command (for channels outside of the game channel)
 - Website that displays the usage stats // Hercules website

 ## Statistics: ##

-Hercules will capture usage stats for the common commands/functions such as:
+Hercules will capture usage stats for the common commands/functions such as but not limited to:

 - Score
 - Today's Games (Viewing schedule with ($tg, $todaysgames)